philbowles/h4plugins/README.md

 * [ESP8266 ESPAsyncUDP Library](https://github.com/me-no-dev/ESPAsyncUDP)
 * [ESP32 AsyncTCP Library](https://github.com/me-no-dev/AsyncTCP)

 The above libraries coexist quite happily if you download all of them to enable targetting both ESP8266 and ESP32.

+Also, install the patched versions of these 3rd-party libraries:

 * [ESPAsyncWebServer](https://github.com/philbowles/ESPAsyncWebServer)
 * [ESP8266 ESPAsyncTCP Library](https://github.com/philbowles/ESPAsyncTCP)

-**N.B** If you have previously installed the original version of either of the above, by "me-no-dev" you *must* uninstall it and use only the patched version.
+**N.B** If you have previously installed the original version of either of the above, by "me-no-dev" you *must* replace it with the patched version.
+The originals of these are buggy and will prevent H4/Plugins from working correctly, so the patched versions *are required*.
-The author seems unwilling/unable to fix several serious bugs - the above version work *and are required* for correct functioning of H4/Plugins.

 * Finally, install this H4Plugins library